The Hong Kong elite has formed a new powerful ‘Patriots Only’ committee.

 Huge, often violent, pro-democracy rallies erupted two years ago, prompting Beijing to respond with a crackdown and a new political system in which only those deemed loyal can run for office.

-On Sunday, members of the city’s governing classes will elect a 1,500-seat Election Committee in the inaugural ballot under the new system, called “patriots rule Hong Kong.”
+On Sunday, members of the city’s governing classes voted for a 1,500-seat Election Committee in the inaugural poll under the new system, which was dubbed “Patriots Rule Hong Kong.”

 Beijing claims that the new political system would be more representative and that “anti-China” people will be barred from holding office.

-Critics claim it excludes the pro-democracy opposition and transforms Hong Kong into a mirror image of the authoritarian Communist Party-run mainland.
+Critics argue that it leaves no room for the pro-democracy opposition, effectively converting Hong Kong into a mirror image of the authoritarian Communist Party-run mainland, with any lingering semblance of choice erased.

 Nathan Law, a renowned democracy leader who escaped to Britain last year, told AFP that Hong Kongers are completely blocked off from election operations.